-The amount of cover or the sum total for which all insurance policies generated during the year were insured reached Php 127.766 Billion, reflecting 3/4 of 1 per cent downturn from the year-ago figure of Php128.729 Billion.
-The slight slippage may be due to the smaller farms and poultry and livestock holdings among the farmers in these subsectors.
+The amount of cover or total sum insured during the year reached Php 127.766 Billion, reflecting 3/4 of 1 per cent downturn from the previous year's figure of Php128.729 Billion.
+The slight slippage is due to the smaller farms and poultry and livestock holdings among the farmers in these subsectors.